Healthcare-Robotics/bodies-at-rest/README.md

 Video: https://www.youtube.com/watch?v=UHBqw0BYWEw

 PressurePose synthetic dataset: XXXXXXX.
 Make a new folder, `~/data_BR/synth`, and unzip the files there.
+For a quick start up, only download the `quick_test.zip` file, which is 3K images instead of 184K.

 PressurePose real dataset: XXXXXXX.
 Make a new folder, `~/data_BR/real`, and unzip the files there.
+For a quick start up, only download the first participant file (`S103.zip`).

 Clone this repository into your `~/git/` folder to get started with inspecting PressurePose and training PressureNet.